open-o11y/docs/exporter/cpp-prometheus/README.md

 and `CMAKE_CXX_STANDARD` are set, the project name is set with `project()`, directories are included and subdirectories added, and much more.
 However, more importantly, in the context of Google Test within the OTel CPP repo, the `CMakeLists.txt` to look at is the one located in the directory your tests are being written in; for this example, it’s `opentelemetry-cpp/exporters/prometheus`.
-This [CMakeLists.txt] (add link later when PR is merged) file describes the names of the tests to be added as executables.
+This [CMakeLists.txt](https://github.com/open-telemetry/opentelemetry-cpp/blob/master/exporters/prometheus/test/CMakeLists.txt) file describes the names of the tests to be added as executables.

 ![CMakeLists.txt](./images/CMakeFile.png)